Jordan Charney: Early life and career

 Charney portrayed newspaper editor Ted Bergman in the 1977 CBS series The Andros Targets.
 In 1980, he played Capt.
 Roger Westerby, an old flame of Corabeth Godsey, in a season eight episode of The Waltons.
 He had a recurring role as Frank Angelino, Jack Tripper's boss, on Three's Company (1981–1983).
 He is often cast as a judge, attorney, prison warden, or police officer.
 He has made appearances on Falcon Crest, Dynasty, Night Court and 100 Centre Street, among many other series.
 He can also be seen in the recurring role of Judge Donald Karan on Law & Order.

-Charney has also appeared in such films as The Hospital, Network, and Ghostbusters, and can be heard in several episodes of the CBS Radio Mystery Theater.
+In 1982, Charney portrayed renowned theatre director and drama critic Harold Clurman in Universal's Frances Farmer biopic (alongside Jessica Lange as Farmer and Jeffrey DeMunn as Clifford Odets); he has also appeared in such films as The Hospital, Network, and Ghostbusters, and acted on the CBS Radio Mystery Theater.

-Charney, who is married to television director Nancy Cooperstein, has appeared Off-Broadway with Sabine Singh in The Gold Standard by Daniel Roberts.